 You can find data sent via the Trace API, or from integrations that use this API, in these locations:

-- In New Relic One: For details, see distributed tracing UI.
+- In our distributed tracing UI.

 - By querying: For details about how to query and create custom charts, see Query distributed tracing data.